Johor Bahru skyline in 2026

 Leisure & Entertainment

-From Legoland parks to the Puteri Harbour marina, weekends in JB are never boring.
+From Legoland to the Puteri Harbour marina, weekends in JB are never dull.

 Discover activities